tess-hartis/tess-hartis.github.io/_posts/2022-03-11-Dependency-Injection-and-Dependency-Inversion.md

 A common misconception about dependency inversion is that it is the same thing as dependency injection.
-Dependency inversion is a guideline about **what kinds** of objects other objects should depend on (concrete or abstract) and which classes should be dependency on other classes.
+Dependency inversion is a guideline about **what kinds** of objects other objects should depend on (concrete or abstract) and which classes should be dependent on other classes.
 Dependency injection is about **how** those objects are supplied with their dependencies.

 ### Why use DI or follow the DIP?